Ricci curvature

-In three-dimensional topology, the Ricci tensor contains all of the information which in higher dimensions is encoded by the more complicated Riemann curvature tensor.
-In part, this simplicity allows for the application of many geometric and analytic tools, which led to the solution of the Poincaré conjecture through the work of Richard S. Hamilton and Grigory Perelman.
+For three-dimensional manifolds, the Ricci tensor contains all of the information that in higher dimensions is encoded by the more complicated Riemann curvature tensor.
+In part, this simplicity allows for the application of many geometric and analytic tools, which led to the solution of the Poincaré conjecture through the work of Richard S. Hamilton and Grigori Perelman.

-In differential geometry, lower bounds on the Ricci tensor on a Riemannian manifold allow one to extract global geometric and topological information by comparison (cf. comparison theorem) with the geometry of a constant curvature space form.
+In differential geometry, the determination of lower bounds on the Ricci tensor on a Riemannian manifold would allow one to extract global geometric and topological information by comparison (cf. comparison theorem) with the geometry of a constant curvature space form.
 This is since lower bounds on the Ricci tensor can be successfully used in studying the length functional in Riemannian geometry, as first shown in 1941 via Myers's theorem.

 One common source of the Ricci tensor is that it arises whenever one commutes the covariant derivative with the tensor Laplacian.
 This, for instance, explains its presence in the Bochner formula, which is used ubiquitously in Riemannian geometry.
-For example, this formula explains why the gradient estimates due to Shing-Tung Yau (and their developments such as the Cheng-Yau and Li-Yau inequalities) nearly always depend on a lower bound for the Ricci curvature.
+For example, this formula explains why the gradient estimates due to Shing-Tung Yau (and their developments such as the Cheng–Yau and Li–Yau inequalities) nearly always depend on a lower bound for the Ricci curvature.

 In 2007, John Lott, Karl-Theodor Sturm, and Cedric Villani demonstrated decisively that lower bounds on Ricci curvature can be understood entirely in terms of the metric space structure of a Riemannian manifold, together with its volume form.
 This established a deep link between Ricci curvature and Wasserstein geometry and optimal transport, which is presently the subject of much research.